-It might seem pretty obvious that we here at Fred Astaire Dance Studio think dancing is a great way to exercise and get fit, but we are definitely not the only ones.
+It might seem pretty obvious that we here at Fred Astaire Dance Studios think dancing is a great way to exercise and get fit, but we are definitely not the only ones.
 National Dance Day was officially recognized by the United States back in 2010!
 The idea behind it is a simple one: to encourage “Americans to embrace dance as a fun and positive way to maintain good health and combat obesity.”

 National Dance Day was started by the Dizzy Feet Foundation, which was co-founded by Nigel Lythgoe of “So You Think You Can Dance” and “American Idol” fame.
-At Fred Astaire Dance Studio, we often talk up the multiple benefits of dancing and that’s exactly what the Dizzy Feet Foundation is all about.
-We have a shared belief that participation in dance connects the mind and body, promotes health and wellbeing, connects us with others and enables us to find joy through dance and movement.
+At Fred Astaire Dance Studios, we often talk up the multiple benefits of dancing and that’s exactly what the Dizzy Feet Foundation is all about.
+We have a shared belief that participation in dance connects the mind and body, promotes health and well-being, connects us with others and enables us to find joy through dance and movement.

 Mission NOT Impossible